dekoza/mtgpl/RIX.rst

    |tap|: Add |colorless|.

    |tap|, Sacrifice Orazca Relic: You gain 3 life and draw a card.
-Activate this ability only if you have the city's blessing.
+Activate only if you have the city's blessing.

 :mtgtip:`Silent Gravestone<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ff60f685-a17e-4be6-bbb6-d14a053533ef.jpg?1555041049|https://scryfall.com/card/rix/182/silent-gravestone?utm_source=api>`